php-mod/php-idna-converter/README.markdown

 To ensure, that a certain string has been converted correctly, you should convert it both ways and compare the results.

 Please feel free to report bugs and problems to: team@phlymail.com.

+Installation
+--

+You can install this package using the pear installer:

+    pear channel-discover pearhub.org
+    pear install php-idna-converter